-Figure 16 (left) gives an example of the expected experimental signal for 6 MeV e^+ beam.
-It is obtained from simulating 109 incident particles on the reconversion target for each helicity and beam charge configuration.
+Figure 16 gives an example of the expected experimental signal for 6 MeV $e^+/e^-$ beams.
+It is obtained from simulating 10 incident particles on the reconversion target for each helicity and beam charge configuration.
 To improve the accuracy of the simulation, the beam and the target are considered fully longitudinally polarized.
-The actual asymmetry signal should be scaled down by a factor 0.0695 for the target polarization and another factor for the e^+ beam polarization.
+The actual asymmetry signal should be scaled down by a factor 0.0695 for the target polarization and another factor for the $e^+/e^$ beam polarization.

-The figure-of-merit (FoM_I), as defined from eq.
-19 for the energy integrated method, characterizes the capabilities of the PEPPo polarimeter to actually measure polarization.
+The figure-of-merit (FoMI), as defined from eq.
+23 for the energy integrated method, characterizes the capabilities of the PEPPo polarimeter to measure polarization.
 It is obtained from the analysis of the experimental distribution of the total energy deposit (Fig. 16) following the same procedure applied to experimental data.
-The FoM is represented on Fig. 16 (right) for the central crystal (#5) as a function of the kinetic energy of the incoming e^+/e^- beam.
+The FoM is represented on Fig. 17 for the central crystal (#5) as a function of the kinetic energy of the incoming $e^+/e^-$ beam.
 It shows the very similar response of the crystal in shape and magnitude for positrons and electrons.